‘Holy Grail’ digital effects rewinding the clock for actors

 “You’re not interrupting the director’s thread of thinking,” explains Helman.
 “You’re not changing the light on set, but the computer can see in a different spectrum.”

-While the team at Industrial Light and Magic was working on “The Irishman,” another group of technical wizards were experimenting with de-aging at director Peter Jackson’s Weta Workshop in New Zealand, creating an entirely digital, 23-year-old version of Smith for the action movie “Gemini Man.”
+While the team at Industrial Light and Magic was working on “The Irishman,” another group of technical wizards were experimenting with de-aging at director Weta Digital (part of Peter Jackson’s Weta Workshop in New Zealand), creating an entirely digital, 23-year-old version of Smith for the action movie “Gemini Man.”

 “Since I started visual FX 25 years ago it’s been the Holy Grail,” says Bill Westenhofer, one of the film’s VFX supervisors.